showell-labs/react-native-fs-fork/README.md

 ```
 **VERIFIED:** Android. **NOT SUPPORTED:** iOS, macOS, Windows.

-(Android only) Reads the content of a folder at the given `path` inside
+(Android only) Lists the content of a folder at the given `path` inside
 the Android assets folder.

 - `path` &mdash; **string** &mdash; Folder path, relative to the root of